Caulzy123/Stats---Mod-for-DFU-1.1.1/README.md

 ## ⚠️ Attention Windows, Linux and macOS Developers (Help Wanted!)
 Due to legacy build-pipeline limitations inside Unity 2019 under modern macOS environments, the Unity Mod Builder GUI fails to package the output assets correctly on local Mac systems.

-* How to Test Locally (Mac/Windows): You can safely test the raw code scripts immediately by bypassing the .dfmod container wrapper.
-Simply drop the raw .cs scripts and your modsettings.json directly into your live game's StreamingAssets/Scripts/ directory, and your .png assets into StreamingAssets/Textures/.
-DFU's internal startup engine will interpret and compile them live.
-* Windows Compilation Help Needed: If you are running Unity 2019.4.40f1 on a Windows machine, pulling this repository and running a clean build via the standard DFU Mod Builder window will successfully output the final portable container.

 Community testing, code reviews on our update loops, and compiled .dfmod feedback are highly appreciated!
 Please feel free to open an Issue, submit a Pull Request, or reach out in the Discord thread.